lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-faqs.md

 **Ques.
 I am unable to publish assets from AEM Assets to Brand Portal.
 The replication log states that the connection timed out.
 Is there a quick fix?**

-**Ans.** Usually the publishing fails with a time out error if there are multiple pending requests in the replication queue.
-To resolve the issue, ensure that the replication agents are configured to avoid timeout.
+**Ans.** Usually the publishing fails with a timeout error if there are multiple pending requests in the replication queue.
+To resolve this issue, ensure that the replication agents are configured to avoid timeout.

 Perform the following steps to configure the replication agent:
 1. Log in to your AEM Assets author instance.